bytejutsu/report/part_2_understanding_web_applications/chapter_2_introduction_to_web_applications/2_web_server.md

 7. After the response is sent, the CGI process is terminated.
 This means that for each request that requires the execution of a PHP script, a new CGI process is created and terminated.

-{% hint style="info" %}

-### mod_cgi caveat

-This is part of the reason why `CGI` can be less efficient than other methods like `mod_php` or `mod_fastcgi`.
-Each new request that requires script execution results in the creation of a new process, which can be resource-intensive.
-Once the script execution is complete and the response is sent, the CGI process is terminated.

-{% endhint %}

 ---

 ### mod_cgi with mod_worker/mod_event